-I like this definition of assertiveness that I found online on the UC San Diego website:
+We like this definition of assertiveness from the UC San Diego website:

 “Assertiveness is the ability to honestly express your opinions, feelings, attitudes, and rights, without undue anxiety, in a way that doesn't infringe on the rights of others.”

-You have opinions, feelings, attitudes, and rights, and it is perfectly normal and acceptable to express those — even if the other person reacts negatively.
+You have opinions, feelings, attitudes, and rights in your relationship, and it is perfectly normal and acceptable to express those — even if the other person reacts negatively.

-Remind yourself that assertiveness is not only an acceptable behavior, it’s a desirable one.
+Remind yourself that assertiveness is not only acceptable behavior, it's a desirable one.

 3. Acknowledge your feelings.

 Even when you understand that assertiveness in relationships is acceptable, it might not feel acceptable to you.
 What are the emotions you have around speaking up for yourself or asking for what you want?